MichalTesnar/michaltesnar.github.io/blog-posts/2024-12-15-quitting-llms.md

 ...and that is why I decided to quit.
 ### The New Dawn
 In the same way a child cries out for help to their parents, I would call out to help to ChatGPT whenever I had a problem.
 I had become a toothless child, not being able to handle anything on my own.
-You see, the main time occupation of me is being a student.
+You see, my main occupation is being a student.
 I wake up every day to learn.
 And with the omnipresence of ChatGPT, I was contributing more to training the model behind it, rather than learning new skills for myself.
 My relationship towards ChatGPT depends on my current experiences and might change rapidly in the upcoming year, but this is how I feel right now.

 As I discussed before, with every tool we become more powerful, but at the same time we lose a part of our skills.
 I think that is okay, and there is no need to go against the tide of technology.
 However, as I tried to describe above, **I feel like we are letting ChatGPT do reasoning for us.**